-Follow your trained professional’s advice closely, and make sure you always dilute essential oils by mixing them with a carrier oil such as coconut.
+Follow a trained professional’s advice closely, and make sure you always dilute essential oils by mixing them with a carrier oil such as coconut.

 A little goes a long way, and it’s easy to overdo it if you’re not paying attention.
 Make sure the essential oil is less than 4 percent of your mixture.

-Just because a product is all-natural doesn’t mean it’s perfectly safe for you.
+Just because a product is natural doesn’t mean it’s perfectly safe for you.

 Make sure you avoid ingredients that you or your partner is allergic to.

 If you’re not sure, try this simple patch test before you dive into using a new lube for play: